 - Regular liaison and bilateral discussions with the relevant Commission Directorates-General and staff including DG Energy, DG Climate Action, DG Environment, DG Research, DG Enterprise and Eurostat;

 - A network of links with key Members of Parliament (MEPs) and by following the work of relevant Parliamentary Committees, including ITRE and ENVI.
-In addition, we work closely with the Energy Efficiency Watch (EEW) which aims to inform MEPs about the key developments in the area of energy efficiency;
+In addition, we work closely with Energy Efficiency Watch (EEW), which aims to inform MEPs about key developments in the area of energy efficiency;

-- Close liaison within the informal Energy Efficiency Industrial Forum (EEIF) with key energy efficiency associations, including EURIMA and CECED, as well as direct participation in the Coalition for Energy Savings bringing together industry representatives and NGOs;
+- Close liaison within the informal Energy Efficiency Industrial Forum (EEIF) with key energy efficiency associations, including EURIMA and CECED, as well as direct participation in the Coalition for Energy Savings, which brings together industry representatives and NGOs;

-- Cooperation and close liaison with international organisations (IEA and WADE), key industry associations (such as CEPI, CEFIC and FDE), bio-energy associations (EREC and AEBIOM) and cities representations (Covenant of Mayors and Energy Cities);
+- Cooperation and close liaison with international organisations (IEA and WADE), key industry associations (such as CEPI, CEFIC and FDE), bio-energy associations (EREC and AEBIOM), and city representations (Covenant of Mayors and Energy Cities);

 - Representation on a number of EU consultative and operational committees, and European Commission fora;